naosmora/smartautomation/README.md

-# 🌎 LA Ops Hub
+# LA Ops Hub

-A free internal platform for the Ops Hub teams — automated reports, prompt library, SOPs, useful links, and AMA.
+A free internal platform for the Ops Hub teams, automated reports, prompt library, SOPs, useful links, and AMA.
 Hosted on GitHub Pages, automated with GitHub Actions.

-## 🚀 Deploy in 5 minutes
+## Deploy in 5 minutes

 ### Step 1 — Fork this repo
 Click **Fork** (top right on GitHub).
 Name it `la-ops-hub`.